CANDELbio/pret-prepare/docs/prepare.md

 ### Expected error behavior

+Errors are handled within code and reported to users using the [anomalies library](https://github.com/cognite).
-Error handling is done via anomalies.
-Parts of the code that can throw are wrapped in try/catch and this returns anomalies when encountered.
-When anomalies show up on channels that otherwise expecting results, the anomalies propagate up, eventually either being logged (when `continue-on-error` is set), or throwing (and aborting prepare) [this is the default behavior].
+Code in the asynchronous paths that can throw is wrapped in try/catch and returns anomalies errors are encountered.
+When anomalies are placed on channels instead of parsing results, the anomalies propagate up, eventually either being logged (when `continue-on-error` is set), or throwing and aborting prepare (the default behavior).
+This hoists all error handling to be data-driven at the synchronous level, so that users and developers do not have to dig through core.async stack traces.

-Anomalies are used to keep from throwing in nested threads in core.async, as this becomes very tricky to troubleshoot and throws confusing stack traces which expose pret internals in front of end users.
-Anomalies are formated with a convention that is parsed through common error handling logic.
+Anomalies are formatted with a convention that is parsed through common error handling logic.
 One key is provided per appropriate context where an error occurs.
 For instance, if an error with a data file is a missing var to column mapping, you might see:

 ```clojure
 :data-file/missing-var-column-mapping {:column-name col, :vars [v1, v2, v3] :data-file fname}